I'm still annoyed by Star Wars: The Rise of Skywalker, three months later

 But that said, the Disney Plus series The Mandalorian did seem to make everyone happy.
 And that might be because it has none of the baggage that comes with legacy characters or Jedi (Baby Yoda excepted).
 It was ultimately very simple in the stories it chose to tell, perfect for 30-minute episodes.
 And fans were left wanting more.

-To me, The Rise of Skywalker just isn't what it could've been – a truly great entry in that trilogy would've made the sequel films feel like they really had a purpose.
+To me, The Rise of Skywalker just isn't what it could've been – a truly great final entry in that trilogy would've made the sequel films feel like they really had a purpose, to continue the story but have their own complete character arcs.
 The Last Jedi is a subversive look at the Jedi and the pitfalls of hero worship, as well as the importance of making your own legacy, rather than being indebted to previous generations.
-The Rise of Skywalker continues that point with Rey in some ways, but the Palpatine element suffocates the greatness of that character which was evident in The Last Jedi, to no real benefit.
+The Rise of Skywalker continues that point with Rey in some ways, but the Palpatine element suffocates the individual greatness of that character which was evident in The Last Jedi, to no real benefit.

 The competing answers to the question of Rey's parentage mirrors the conflict Star Wars has with itself: should we redefine the rules of what Star Wars can be, or are we just telling the same stories from four decades ago over and over again?